 A seller can be in a very difficult spot where there is insufficient equity in the home or where the seller’s funds are insufficient to keep the prior encumbrances current.
 Each case must be analyzed on its merits, but where a seller can foresee no circumstances in which he or she would retake possession of the home, it may be a better practice to secure the carryback note with other property, if available, or to not secure it at all, thereby preserving the option to sue for collection in the event of a default.

-Speak to Phoenix Real Estate Attorney About Carryback Financing
+Consult With An Attorney About Carryback Financing